 If you are a junior or senior who has been given provisional admission to PSEO and you earn a C or better in your first semester, you can register for more courses in subsequent semesters as long as you meet the course prerequisites.

 PSEO application deadlines

-- Fall semester: June 1
+- Fall Semester 2017: June 1

-- Spring semester 2014: Dec.
+- Spring Semester 2018: Dec.
 1

-- Complete and submit the PSEO Supplementary Form.
+- Complete the PSEO online application

 Registering for classes